-Description: This indicator measures the level of community engagement in the planning, decisionmaking and oversight of sub-project investments.
+Description: This indicator measures the level of community engagement in the planning, decision-making and oversight of sub-project investments.

 Methodology and source of information: Project MIS.
-This indicator will be calculated from the MIS forms that report on the number of people who attend planning meetings, decision-making meetings, and monitoring teams.
-Three numbers should be reported and reported as percentages: (a) the number of women who have participated in one or more of these roles divided by total number of adult women who live in the participating qishloqs; (b) the number of men who have participated in one or more of these roles divided by total number of adults who live in the participated in one or more of these roles divided by total number of adults who live in the participating qishloqs; (c) the number of adults who have participated in one or more of these roles divided by total number of adults who live in the participating qishloqs.
+This indicator will be calculated from the MIS forms that report on the number of households with representatives who attend planning meetings, decision-making meetings, and monitoring teams.
+Two numbers should be reported and reported as percentages: (a) the number of households with representatives participating in one or more of these roles divided by total number of households who live in the participating qishloqs; (b) number of female meeting participants divided by the total number of meeting participants.
+Note: Male and female representatives from the same household should be counted as representing only one household.